I’m pretty sure I first saw this in the book “Pursuit of Holiness” by Jerry Bridges.

 He’s saying don’t do it in a way which will make others stumble.

-In Romans 14 Paul says that if you act against what you believe, then for you it is sin.
+In Romans 14 Paulus says that if you act against what you believe, then for you it is sin.

-By stumble here, Paul means to act against something that you believe by faith.
+By stumble here, Paulus means to act against something that you believe by faith.

 For example, if I know that a particular Christian doesn’t believe that we are allowed to drink alcohol, but I think it’s OK in moderation.